joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/convolution-filter.md

   Notice that with most of these effects, the divisor is 1.
-This is because the negative matrix values added to the positive matrix values result in 1 (or 0 in the case of edge detection, but the `divisor` property’s value cannot be 0).
+This is because the negative matrix values added to the positive matrix values result in 1 (or 0 in the case of edge detection, but the `divisor` property's value cannot be 0).

 </div>